-- The shopping system is a computer-based system, and computers don’t always like spaces; more precisely, the people who program computers don’t always handle processing of spaces correctly.
-Consequently, you should never use spaces in a SKU; use dashes (-) and underscores (_) as separators instead.
+- The shopping system is a computer-based system, and computers don’t always like spaces; more precisely, the people who program computers don’t always handle the processing of spaces correctly.
+Consequently, you should never use spaces in an SKU; use dashes (-) and underscores (_) as separators instead.

-- Never start an item number with a zero, and avoid using letters (like I, O and L) that can might be confused for numbers, either by humans or software.
+- Never start an item number with a zero, and avoid using letters (like I, O, and L) that can be confused for numbers, either by humans or software.
 Misreads can also be avoided by writing in uppercase and utilizing common fonts such as serif

 - Most importantly, always consider SKU numbers to be “dumb” when it comes to programming.
 Often programmers attempt to derive information by splitting or parsing SKU numbers; this can result in scalability challenges, as any change in SKU structure will impact the entire system It is crucial to educate your developers to never rely on SKU numbers to drive any programming logic.